FrankFang/ToDoMVC/readme.md

  - [x] add a task.
  - [x] check / uncheck all tasks. ( checked task means done )
  - [x] clear completed.
- - [-] show all / active / completed tasks.
  - [x] delete one task.
  - [x] rename a task.
  - [x] auto save tasks.
  - [x] auto load tasks.
+ - [-] show all / active / completed tasks. ( I do not implement this one. )